Nested async/await in Rust: Desugaring and assembly

 }

 The code also defines two async functions, goto and patrol.
 The goto function takes a UnitRef and a pos parameter and returns a future that awaits a new instance of the UnitGotoFuture struct.
-The patrol function and loops infinitely, moving the unit between the two positions in poses using the goto function.
+The patrol function loops infinitely, moving the unit between the two positions in poses using the goto function.

 Desugaring the patrol function